Murders of Thomas and Jackie Hawks: Perpetrators

-Disappearance
+Murder

+Background

-Thomas Hawks was a retired probation officer and bodybuilder.
-He and his second wife Jackie owned a 55-foot yacht, the Well Deserved, which they treated as their permanent home and on which they sailed for two years around the Pacific Ocean and the Gulf of California.
+In October 2000, the Hawkses purchased a 55-foot Lien Hwa trawler, which had been repurposed by the seller into a yacht and named the Well Deserved.
+In 2001, the couple sold their home in Arizona and moved to Long Beach, living on the Well Deserved as their permanent home, after Thomas renovated the vessel for nine months.
+When Thomas retired as a probation officer in August 2001, the Hawkses sailed for two years around the Pacific Ocean and the Gulf of California.
 In 2004, they decided to sell their yacht and set up a home in Newport Harbor to be closer to their grandchild.
-Jackie (née O'Neill) Hawks had helped raise Tom's sons from his first marriage since adolescence.
+Jackie had helped raise Tom's sons from his first marriage since adolescence.
 When the wife of Hawks' older son was expecting their first child, Jackie treated the news as if it would be her natural grandchild.

 Their advertisement for the yacht sale was answered in November by Deleon.
 The couple was initially skeptical of Deleon, but they became more receptive when Deleon's pregnant wife, Henderson, as well as the couple's child, were also at the meeting.
-The Hawks were last seen alive on the morning of November 15, 2004, heading out of the harbor.
-The yacht returned, but they did not.
-Neither body has ever been recovered.